 "When I read the research," said Peter, "it kind of felt like Christianity in the Midwest was dying on my watch.
 And with the Twin Cities being one of the epicenters of education, I kept praying: 'God would you raise up new churches who will reach the Twin Cities?'

 "In many ways" Peter said, "moving the church felt like a giant rollercoaster drop for us.
 Almost instantly, we lost 20% of our church.
 But, within one year, we were bursting at the seams again.
-After filling up 2 services there, we made the bold move to lease an Operation Center in Roseville and reorganize ourselves as a multi-site church."

 "At first," Peter said, "I was super leery about video-teaching models of church; yet, every week, we'd see a huge number of young people give their lives to Christ after watching my sermon video.
 The video campus quickly grew from 500 to over a thousand in a matter of months."
-And by 2011, Substance was once again forced to expand by launching its fourth campus at the high school theater in Spring Lake Park.
+And by 2011, Substance was once again forced to expand by launching its 4th campus at the high school theater in Spring Lake Park.

 "It was a crazy season for us.
-I mean, we were doing 7 services in 4 locations - three of which were portable.
+I mean, we were doing 7 services in 4 locations - 3 of which were portable.
 We needed 600 volunteers to unload semi-trailers every Sunday.
 And when my first book, Pharisectomy, became a best seller, it seemed like everything was growing out of control.
 I started getting requests to preach all over the world.
 My young staff started getting job offers from big churches across the U.S. In some ways, by 2013, we reached our limits as a church.
 So, we finally made the decision to slow down our growth and focus on ‘growability’ (i.e., we needed to work on having deeper roots and better discipleship processes.
 We needed to save money, purchase buildings, and expand into a church that could reach all ages - not just unchurched 20-somethings)."

 By Fall of 2015, Substance needed to vacate its University of Northwestern location.